-Updated.
-The deadline for filing your federal taxes this year is Tuesday, April 15th, 2014.
-If you file for an extension, you will automatically be extended by six months to Wednesday, October 15, 2014.
+Updated for 2015.
+The deadline for federal tax filing is Wednesday, April 15th, 2015.
+If you file for an extension, you will automatically be extended by six months to October 15, 2015.
 Here’s how to e-File a official federal extension with the IRS in minutes for free (plus state extensions too!).
 Why bother with paper and stamps – do it all online, avoid getting hit with penalties, and get confirmation of receipt within hours.

 Option #1: TaxACT

 This is how I did my extension for the last two years.
-Just sign up with TaxACT.com and e-file your extension for free through them.
-It’s quick.
-It’s easy.
-You don’t even need to actually use them to file your taxes later, although TaxACT is also free for federal taxes with e-File included regardless of income and $17.99 for state returns with e-File included.
+Use the online tax prep software TaxACT.com and e-file your extension for free through them.
+You don’t need to actually use them to file your taxes later, although TaxACT is also free for federal taxes with e-File included regardless of income and $21.99 for state returns with e-File included.
+(See my TaxACT review.)

 First, register for free at TaxACT.com with your e-mail address and pick a password.
 To go directly to the extension form, click on the “Filing” tab on the top, and then the “File Extension” link right below it (see below).
 You will then be guided through the Form 4868 in a question-and-answer format.
-You will then be able to have the form filed electronically instantly (or you can print and snail mail).
+TaxACT will file the form electronically for you (or you can print and snail mail).